-(UPDATED with landlord’s owner confirming complaint has been dropped)
+(UPDATED with landlord’s lawyer confirming complaint has been dropped)

 ORIGINAL REPORT, 1:25 PM: We’re getting inquiries, so here’s what we can tell you so far: